zincsearch/zincsearch-docs/docs/ZincObserve/quickstart.md

 Point your browser to [http://localhost:5080](http://localhost:5080) and login

-1. Select the index olympics from drop down in the left
+1. Select the index quickstart1 from drop down in the left
-1. Search for the word Gold in search bar and presse enter.
+1. Search for match_all('error') in search bar and click the search button on right.

 Click on the info button next to the search bar to see examples on how to search.